Florida Attorney General

 The Florida attorney general is an elected cabinet official in the U.S. state of Florida.
 The attorney general serves as the chief legal officer of the state, and is head of the Florida Department of Legal Affairs.

 The office is one of Florida's three elected state cabinet posts, along with the chief financial officer and agriculture commissioner.
-The current attorney general is Republican Ashley Moody, who took office on January 8, 2019.
+The office is held by James Uthmeier, who was appointed by Governor Ron DeSantis following the resignation of Ashley Moody to become a United States senator.

-Election and terms of office
+Qualifications and term of office

+Article IV, Section 4, of the Constitution of Florida establishes the cabinet and the position of the attorney general.
 As with other elected statewide offices in Florida, the attorney general is limited to serving two consecutive four-year terms.

-The attorney general appoints the Florida solicitor general who serves at his or her pleasure.
-The current solicitor is Amit Agarwal.
+The attorney general must meet the following qualifications to be eligible for the office: